 The handle of the thermostatic head can adjust the distance that the actuator must expand.
 It helps to close the valve.
 Most of the TRVs have a 1 to 5 scale distance.
 Here, 1 represents the smallest distance and five the largest.
 If the gap is high, the room will be warmer.
 It must have happened before the valve was closed.
 Thermostatic valves are designed to protect against frost.
 They let a small portion of water pass through when the room is cold.

 Types of Radiator Valve

 Thermostatic Radiator Valves: TRVs measure the temperature in the room.
-These can adapt the radiator’s output based on how hot or cold the space is.
+These can adapt the radiator’s output based on the space’s hot or cold.

 Manual Radiator Valves – these are simple.
 We can turn the radiator on & off by this.

 H-block Radiator Valves – these work with central connection radiators and towel rails.
 They are friendly to install.
 These valves will make the radiator’s pipework hidden & create a stylish finish.

 Corner Radiator Valves – these valves are known as flat-fronted radiator valves.
 These will help you to save space.
 A stylishly designed touch can be expressed by using these.

 Depending on where our pipework comes from, like up from the floor, out of the wall, etc. There are various valves to suit our demands.